runtimeverification/verified-smart-contracts/casper/README.md

 # Formal Verification of Casper Smart Contract

+Team: Daejun Park, Yi Zhang, Denis Bogdanas, Jerry Jaehwang Jung, Iustin Iordache, and Grigore Rosu

+Date: July 2018

+---

 We present the formal verification of the Casper FFG smart contract.
+This work was supported by the [security grant] from the Ethereum Foundation.

 ## Scope